‘I’m just grateful that I’m here,’ Victim of baseball bat attack in Hilo shares his story

 According to the Hawaii Police Department, suspects have been identified but they have not made any arrests yet.
 The investigation is ongoing.

 “It’s, you know, definitely a heinous crime.
-But, I mean, it’s not something that’s completely out of the ordinary, we do see those types of crimes,” Captain Rio Amon-Wilkins explained.
+But, I mean, it’s not something that’s completely out of the ordinary, we do see those types of crimes,” Cpt.
+Rio Amon-Wilkins explained.

-Amon-Wilkins leads the Area 1 Criminal Investigation Section on the Big Island.
+Amon-Wilkins leads the Area 1 Criminal Investigation Division on the Big Island.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You